The spectacular emptiness of Roseanne Barr’s apology

 — Roseanne Barr (@therealroseanne) May 29, 2018

-Of course, this defense conveniently ignores the racial (and racist) component of the Jarrett tweet.
-Insulting an African-American woman by mentioning the Brotherhood of Islam is a dog whistle; insulting an African-American woman by comparing her to a primate is pretty much Cujo biting you on the face.
+Of course, Barr’s defense conveniently ignores the racial (and racist) component of her Jarrett tweet.
+Insulting an African-American woman by mentioning the Brotherhood of Islam is a dog whistle; insulting an African-American woman by comparing her to a primate is pretty much Cujo biting you in the face.

-Even after Barr was made to realize the full-on PR Hindenburg crash she’d incited and to apologize for it, her followers and fans picked up the slack of studiously ignoring why her tweet was racist.
+Even after Barr was made to realize the full-on PR Hindenburg crash she’d incited, and apologized for it, her fans picked up the slack of studiously ignoring why her tweet was racist.
 One popular mode of doing so was by claiming that Bill Maher’s recent joke that Donald Trump is descended from orangutans is equally as offensive as what Barr tweeted.
-While Maher’s joke may be in bad taste–orangutans never started a fight with the mayor of a U.S. city that was just hit by a category 5 hurricane; the primates don’t deserve to be insulted this way–it’s not a racist joke.
+While Maher’s joke may be in bad taste–orangutans never started a fight with the mayor of a U.S. city that was just hit by a category 5 hurricane; these primates don’t deserve to be insulted this way–it’s not a racist joke.
 Calling Trump an orangutan has nothing to do with the awful documented history of comparing black people to apes, something H&M had to reckon with earlier this year following its offensive “monkey hoodie” ad.

-Following her apology, the smart thing for Barr to have done would be to take her own advice and leave Twitter.
-Instead, she retweeted her supporters–including one who illuminated the Bill Maher defense by posting photos of Donald Trump and an orangutan side-by-side, above an unfathomably ill-advised side-by-side of Valerie Jarrett and a character from Planet of the Apes.
+Following her apology, the smart thing for Barr to have done would have been to take her own advice and leave Twitter.
+Instead, she continued retweeting supporters–including one who illuminated the Bill Maher defense by posting photos of Trump and an orangutan, above an unfathomably ill-advised side-by-side of Valerie Jarrett and a character from Planet of the Apes.

 — Jodi Oviedo (@JodiJodiBoBodi) May 29, 2018

 Retweeting something like the above at such a moment is what career suicide looks like.
 However, the ape imagery was just one flake in a flurry of retweets, amplifying the many supporters defending Barr.
-Sharing all these messages excusing her Jarrett tweet undermined the sincerity of her multiple apologies, before the flailing comedian capped them off with a bizarre tweet asking her defenders to stop defending her, as though she was physically incapable of not retweeting them and thus digging her hole deeper.
+Sharing all these messages excusing her Jarrett tweet voided the sincerity of her multiple apologies, before the flailing comedian capped them off with a bizarre tweet asking her defenders to stop defending her–as though she were physically incapable of not retweeting them and thus digging her hole deeper.
 The lady doth protest too much, which, according to a recent NFL ruling, is a finable offense.

-Barr’s no-good, horrible, very bad day appeared to end with one final apology, delivered through an intermediary: BuzzFeed’s Kate Arthur.
+Barr’s no-good, horrible, very bad day appeared to end with one final apology, delivered through BuzzFeed‘s Kate Aurthur.

 Here's @therealroseanne's apology. pic.twitter.com/YWZ6i6WWq7